funvill/neighbourhood-book-exchanges/README.md

 ### Notes

 - Convert all the images to png, and resize them
+  - Max image size is 600x600 pixels in any direction
 - This project is made to be built as a static webpage, then served by Cloudflare R2.

 ### Directory / Files